samsonpmillward/mycroft-privacy-update-skill/README.md

 A rundown of the latest privacy news

 ## About
-A skill that will read out the top news containing the word "privacy"
+A skill that will read out the top 5 news articles containing the word "privacy".

 ## Examples
 * "Give me a privacy update"